Kelly Clarkson Shows Off Dramatic Weight Loss In Form Fitting Dress Alongside Taylor Swift

 In the Instagram photo’s caption, Kelly commented on the similar color of their ensembles, remarking that they didn’t coordinate their outfits, despite sporting the same hue in the photo.

-Fans were very complimentary of both singer’s looks in the sassy pic.
+Fans were very complimentary of both singers’ looks in the sassy pic.

 “That dress is amazing Kelly,” remarked one fan of the first American Idol winner.

-“U guys look adorable together,” claimed another admirer of the dynamic singers.
+“U guys look adorable together,” said another admirer of the dynamic singers.

 A third fan commented, “You look like two sisters and two great singers.
 I love you both.
 Thank you for sharing.”

-Finally, a fourth fan mentioned, “Two queens!!!
+A fourth fan mentioned, “Two queens!!!
 Both were the soundtrack to my college years.”

 View this post on Instagram